2026 U.S. Poverty Laser Talks

 Printable version: Word/PDF

-Problem: Under last year’s One Big Beautiful Bill Act (H.R.1), states will now be required to pay a share of SNAP benefit costs.
-This is an unprecedented cost-shift putting millions nationwide at risk of losing nutrition assistance.
+Problem: Under last year’s One Big Beautiful Bill Act (H.R.1), states will now pay a share of SNAP benefit costs.
+This unprecedented cost shift puts an estimated 2.4 million at risk.

-Call to Action: Everyone deserves access to nutritious food and a chance to live healthy lives.
-If Congress will not repeal these devastating SNAP cuts, they must delay them for all states.
-We cannot allow this fundamental assault on food security to stand.
+Call to Action: Food prices are rising.
+Yet everyone deserves access to nutritious food.
+Congress must repeal or at least delay these devastating SNAP cuts for all states in any farm-related bill.
+We cannot allow this assault on food security to stand.

 Improve the Child Tax Credit for families with low wages